Before you start your coursework please read the Introduction to your course materials and the lessons relating to coursework/NEA.

 Also please be very much aware that 4TMAs will only be a small percentage (about 20%) of the course material that you have to cover.
 There is no way that you can get a respectable mark if these are the only TMAs that you complete as you will not be familiar with the majority of your course.

 Your NEA has to be your own work and your tutor has to follow very strict rules over how much help they can give you.
 You need to be aware that the more help the tutor gives you, over and above what is considered normal, the more they have to take this into account in their marking.

 Please read the “Instructions for Candidates; non-examination assessments” on the JCQ website (JCQ is the body which sets the rules for all exam boards, including AQA).

 There is also a much longer document on the JCQ website called “Instructions for conducting non-examination assessments” which you might want to look at to see the rules that Oxford Home Schooling and your tutor have to abide by.

-If you are doing History A level and you wish to use a different title from the one that we have chosen then please discuss this with your tutor.
-The 15th December is the latest date that you can submit a different title for approval by AQA.
+If you are doing History A level and you wish to use a different title from the one that we have suggested in the course then please discuss this with your tutor.
+The 30th November is the latest date that you can submit a different title for approval by AQA.